utkarshcmu/grafana.org/content/blog/2017-08-04-timeshift-ep7.md

 <br />

 <h4>This week's MVC (Most Valuable Contributor)</h4>
-This week we highlight a Grafana contributor who is going to make everyone waiting for Elasticsearch alerting jump for joy!
+This week we highlight a contributor who is going to make everyone waiting for Elasticsearch alerting in Grafana jump for joy!

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">